-The Program of All-Inclusive Care for the Elderly, or PACE as it is more commonly known, assists certain senior citizens who are eligible for both Medicare and Medicaid benefits.
-The goal of PACE is to provide comprehensive medical and social services that enable those enrolled to remain in their communities in lieu of moving to a nursing home.
+The Program of All-Inclusive Care for the Elderly (PACE) which assists citizens who qualify for both Medicare and Medicaid benefits, aims to offer comprehensive medical and social services.
+Its primary objective is to enable enrolled individuals to continue living in their communities than having to relocate to a nursing home.

 The rules for marketing PACE may seem complicated because of their length.
-Here are the things you need to know – but of course, you should refer to the full document for details:
+However, here are some points you should be aware of.
+For details, it is always advisable to refer to the guidance provided on their website.